![]() |

 methods are just copies of an original print, and can't be as good as

-computer ensures that each page is the best it can be, but the limiting
+ensures that each page is the best it can be, but the limiting factor

-factor for graphics is the original manual.
-Some manuals for sale
+for graphics is the original manual.
+Some manuals for sale will have better

 A